UW-Macrostrat/stromatolites_demo/README.md

 # Stromatolite Application Demonstration
-We present a demonstration of the [GeoDeepDive](https://geodeepdive.org) text mining application used in Peters, Husson and Wilcots (2016).
+We present a demonstration of the [GeoDeepDive](https://geodeepdive.org) text mining application used in Peters, Husson and Wilcots (in press, Geology).
 The goal of this application is to make tuples between stromatolite fossils and stratigraphic names in order to assess the spatio-temporal distribution of stromatolites across Earth history.
 This application uses a combination of Python and PostgreSQL, and is the same as used to generate the results for the published manuscript.
 We also